- HDR image editing software allows you to manipulate multiple exposures at the same time.

 - Fast tone mapping with multicore-CPU support – Adaptive Logarithmic, Photoreceptor Physiology, etc.

 - Ability to integrate plugins written for HDRShop

 - A wide array of plugins like – Gaussian Motion Blur, Diffuse SH (spherical harmonics)

-- Median Cut (light show extraction), Absolute HDR Calibration, FakeHDRI (streches out
+- Median Cut (light show extraction), Absolute HDR Calibration, FakeHDRI (stretches out LDR pixel values), etc.

 - High quality 32-bit resizing

 - HDR formats: TIFF float, OpenEXR, PFM, Radiance RGBE

 The plugins offered by Picturenaut come in a wide spectrum of ‘flavours’ :

 - Create plugins – creates new 32-bit floating-point image buffers

 - Filter Plugins – creates new image buffers, metadata, layers